matthewshan/edu-102-dotnet-code/exercises/durable-execution/README.md

 ## Part C: Add a Timer to the Workflow
 You will now add a Timer between the two Activity calls in the Workflow Definition, which will make it easier to observe durable execution in the next section.

-1. After the statement where `helloMessage` is defined, but before the statement where `byeMessage`is defined, add a new statement that logs the message "Sleeping between translation calls" at the Information level.
+1. Edit the `TranslationWorkflow.cs`.
+After the statement where `helloMessage` is defined, but before the statement where `byeMessage` is defined, add a new statement that logs the message "Sleeping between translation calls" at the Information level.
-2. Just after the new log statement, use `Workflow.DelayAsync` to set a Timer for 10 seconds
+2. Just after the new log statement, use `Workflow.DelayAsync` to set a Timer for 10 seconds.
+It would look similary to: `await Workflow.DelayAsync(TimeSpan.FromSeconds(30));`.

 ## Part D: Observe Durable Execution
 It is typical to run Temporal applications using two or more Worker processes.
 Not only do additional Workers allow the application to scale, it also increases availability since another Worker can take over if a Worker crashes during Workflow Execution.
 You'll see this for yourself now and will learn more about how Temporal achieves this as you continue through the course.

 Before proceeding, make sure that there are no Workers running for this or any previous exercise.
 Also, please read through all of these instructions before you begin, so that you'll know when and how to react.

-1. In another terminal, start the Worker by running `dotnet run --project Worker`
+1. In a terminal, start the Worker by running `dotnet run --project Worker`
 2. In another terminal, start a second Worker by running `dotnet run --project Worker`
-3. In another terminal, start the microserving by running `dotnet run --project Web`
+3. In another terminal, start the microservice by running `dotnet run --project Web`
 4. In another terminal, execute the Workflow by running `dotnet run --project Client Tatiana sk` (replace `Tatiana` with your first name)
 5. Observe the output in the terminal windows used by each Worker
 6. As soon as you see a log message in one of the Worker terminals indicating that it has started the Timer, press Ctrl-C in that window to kill that Worker process.